My heart sank as I re-read the notice from the bank. Overdraft Slip: Jewel-Osco -$23.39. Returned check fee: -$20.00.

 I thought I had enough money in my checking account when I bought food to make a spaghetti dinner for my friend's birthday.
 Apparently not.
 The minus sign by my new balance showed me my slip-up was going to cost me a good chunk of money.

-Desperate to figure out what went wrong, I tried to remember my most recent purchases—a book for class, a new CD, running shoes, my telephone bill.
+Desperate to figure out what went wrong, I tried to remember my most recent purchases—a book for class, a new album, running shoes, my telephone bill.
 Anything past those seemed to blur together in my mind, lost amid other things I was trying to remember, like important dates in the history of China for my exam tomorrow.
 My next bank statement would reveal some of my forgotten transactions, but I would probably never figure them all out because sometimes I spent cash.

 "This is ridiculous," I moaned.
 "How responsible is it for me to rely on my bank to sort out my finances?
 I really need to start writing it down each time I spend money."